Manas6265/Discord-Bot/readme.txt

 I was getting bored so tried somethung.
 It has several "minor" issues but can be resolved easily.
+Their are several things which i don't understand/know yet, so I used AI particularly for those works or to add comments. this is just a pre-alpha stage model, which I as a solo developer,"will" develop after studing more about programing langs and tools.
 Visual Flow (Textual)

 User